 Real Currency Transactions Generate Real-World Tax Consequences

 When one type of convertible virtual currency is transferred into another type of convertible virtual currency, or when it is used to pay for goods or services, a real-world transaction has occurred.
+The referral code is a clever option to be used to get trading discounts during the investment.
 According to the IRS, these transactions will be treated similarly to property transactions.

 This means that trading cryptocurrencies are the same as trading in stocks.
 This means that profits from these transactions will generally be subject to capital gains tax unless you’re considered a full-time trader, which is fairly rare.